slingr-stack/github-package/README.md

 # Quick start

-Once your endpoint is configured, you can read an issue like this:
+Once your package is configured, you can read an issue like this:

 ```js
 var issue = pkg.github.user.repos.issues.get('repo-owner', 'repo-name', 123);